 Often times, in the weeks following an injury or when the pain becomes too much to deal with, patients will seek the support of a chiropractor, or acupuncture specialist.
-Both acupuncture and chiropractic care were created to treat moderate to high-level pain and discomfort.
+Both acupuncture and chiropractic care can treat moderate to high-level pain and discomfort.

 However, one concern that always comes to mind is out-of-pocket expenses, which can definitely add up.
-So naturally, this has Medicare beneficiaries wondering just how much of these treatment costs are covered by their Medicare plan, if covered at all.
+So naturally, this has Medicare beneficiaries wondering just how much of these treatment costs with their Medicare plan.

 Does Medicare Cover Acupuncture